-I can’t remember the first time I took a sip of iced tea.
+I can’t remember the first time I took a sip of homemade iced tea.
 I imagine I didn’t like it.

 However, I must say that iced tea is now my non-alcoholic summer beverage of choice.
 Unfortunately iced tea tends to have lots of refined sugar in it (which doesn’t bode well with the clean eating diet that I haven’t been sticking to… but I’ll save those details for another post).